 RP records were maintained in a log and the correct RP certificate was displayed.
-Records of emergency supplies and private prescriptions were held on the patient medication record (PMR) system and were in order.
-Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
+Records of emergency supplies and private prescriptions were held on the PMR system and were in order.
+Records of the supply of unlicensed specials medicines were not seen.
 Controlled drug (CD) registers were maintained as required by law.
 Balance checks were completed weekly.
-A random stock balance check of Sevredol 10mg tablets was accurate.
+A random stock balance check of Oxeltra 5mg tablets was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.